 In its quest to open the Indian economy and to promote trade the Vajpayee government also began the process of participating in bilateral and other regional trade agreements.
 He set up the Joint Study Group with the government of Singapore with the intention of establishing the India Singapore Comprehensive Economic Cooperation Agreement (CECA), and another one with the government of Sri Lanka to establish a Comprehensive Economic Partnership Agreement.
 I was privileged to be appointed as the joint chair from the Indian side in both those study groups.
 The India Singapore CECA was later implemented by the UPA I government soon after coming into power.
 These initial discussions set the stage for later initiatives by successive governments on similar free-trade agreements with ASEAN and others.
 They also served as a signal of India’s confidence and that it was open for business.

+The singular contribution of the Vajpayee government to the Indian economic reform process was the actual privatisation of public sector enterprises (PSEs).
+Former Prime Minister Narasimha Rao had begun the process of disinvestment that had essentially been done with the purpose of raising resources for the government, rather than restructuring or reform of the PSEs.
+This was a bold initiative, so much so that it has yet to be repeated by successor governments of Prime Ministers Manmohan Singh and Narendra Modi.
 Although it did generate a certain degree of controversy, on the whole, the privatisation of nine significant PSEs and 19 hotels was accomplished successfully without scandal or any allegations of wrongdoing.
 Once again, the fact that this could have been done in a relatively smooth manner is a tribute to Prime Minister Vajpayee’s political sagacity and skillful management.
 There was also an attempt to bring down government equity in public sector banks to 33 per cent, as announced in the year 2000 Budget speech by Finance Minister Yashwant Sinha, but this proved to be a nonstarter and has remained one till today.
 With the demonstrated success of this privatisation process it remains a puzzle why successive governments have not carried it forward.

 Had the major labour market reforms in 2001 been implemented, the Indian industry could have seen increased investment in labour-using manufacturing